bjing2016/habsim-local/README.md

 - `Segment`             segment of a profile with a constant ascent or descent rate
 - `Profile`             list of segments
 - `ControlledProfile`   optimizable profile expressed as altitude waypoints rather than a list of segments
-- `Prediction`          container class which holds a profile and calls the server for predictions
+- `Prediction`          container class which holds a profile, calls the server for predictions, and holds the resulting trajectory
 - `Trajectory`          single trajectory predicted for a profile or created by user from existing data
 - `StaticTarget`        a nonmoving target for trajectory optimization
 - `MovingTarget`        a moving target for trajectory optimization